-The applicant has opposed improving access to the property at the property's southern edgerelies on language proposed as a stipulation that emergency access will be agreed to at a future review/approval of the Preliminary Plat.
-Red arrows indicate the applicant's position for what is sufficient an unacceptable condition, while the purple arrows indicate staff's stipulation for improving emergency access routes.
+The applicant relies on language proposed as a stipulation that emergency access will be agreed to at a future review/approval of the Preliminary Plat.
+Red arrows indicate an unacceptable condition, while the purple arrows indicate a potential improvement for emergency access routes (satisfying the 2-points of access, but by itself does not resolve response times).
 Staff seeks another access to the south end of the property to the satisfaction of the Maricopa Fire and Medical Department.
 Note that Phase 3 runs south just over 1 mile in distance.